What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Real-world Data Experiments

 \section{Real-world Data Experiments}

-In this section, we present our experimental results on real-world datasets in two parts: a validation of the effectiveness of category-wise influence functions and an evaluation of our \textsc{Pareto-LP-GA} for Pareto performance improvement.
+\looseness-1 Now, we present our experimental results on real-world datasets in two parts: a validation of the effectiveness of category-wise influence functions and an evaluation of our \textsc{Pareto-LP-GA} for Pareto performance improvement.